quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 extreme congestion or when peers are using DCTCP {{?RFC8257}} or other congestion controllers that mark more frequently than classic ECN {{?RFC3168}}.

+If the most recent ACK_FREQUENCY frame an endpoint has received from the peer has an `Ignore CE` value of `true` (0x01), the endpoint SHOULD NOT send an immediate acknowledgement when receiving a CE marked packet.

 ## Batch Processing of Packets {#batch}

 For performance reasons, an endpoint can receive incoming packets from the